wagerfield/xrc-framer/readme.md

 5. From within the `xrc` repository run `yarn link`
 6. From within the `xrc-framer/xrc.framerfx` directory run `yarn link xrc`
 7. The `xrc.framerfx` project will now use your local `xrc` package
-8. From within the `xrc` repository run `yarn watch` to start the TypeScript compiler in watch mode
+8. From within the `xrc` repository run `yarn dev` to start the TypeScript compiler in watch mode

 When you make any changes to either the `xrc` or `xrc-framer` components, they will be instantly reflected inside the FramerX project.
 Hack away and enjoy!